 Performance, Playhouse, Practice, and Play

-This November, the American Shakespeare Center will welcome conference attendees back to the Blackfriars Playhouse, where we will join together each day of the conference to hear papers, celebrate attending the plays in our season, and enjoy other social events and activities.
-Additionally, for the first time ever, conference registration and submissions will be open to undergraduate students.
+This November, the American Shakespeare Center and Mary Baldwin University will co-host the 11th Blackfriars Conference at the Blackfriars Playhouse.
+We will join together each day of the conference to hear papers, celebrate attending the plays in our season, and enjoy other social events and activities.
+Additionally, for the first time ever, conference registration and submissions are open to undergraduate students.
 Paper presentations and staging sessions will be in-person only, but we are excited to also offer remote participation for some colloquy sessions.

 Thursday November 2